Today is September, 10 and it is Suicide Prevention day. I have already

 Myth 7: Suicide behaviour is a sign of mental illness.

-Fact: Suicidal behaviour indicates deep unhappiness but not necessarily mental illness.
+Fact: Suicidal behaviour indicates deep unhappiness but not necessarily

 Myth8: You are either the suicidal type or you are not and that is it.